 Best Companion Plants For Turnip

-Brassicas like broccoli, kale, and cabbage are great companion plants for turnips, more for the other veggies than the turnips!
-The turnips attract aphids, slugs, and other hungry munchers away from the cabbage and kale.
+Brassicas like broccoli, kale, cauliflower, and brussels sprouts are great companion plants for turnips, more for the other veggies than the turnips!
+The turnips attract aphids, slugs, and other hungry munchers away from the cole crops, cabbage, and kale.

 Garlic flourishes when interplanted with turnip, as turnip roots help to deter borers that target garlic.
 While the garlic helps deter aphids, onion fly, and hungry beetles from attacking your turnips.

 Peas + Beans:

 Peas in particular are fantastic garden buddies for turnips!
 Beans and peas are nitrogen-fixing plants, so plant turnips near peas or pole beans for natural fertilizer and growth booster.

 As an added bonus, peas occupy a different growing space, as they grow upwards while turnips send their growth down below the surface.